 Less Is More

 How many dolls does one little girl really need?
 As I dug through my three year old’s toys, I was taken aback by how many of each item she had: multiple puzzles, games, art supplies oh my.
-In contrast, my seven year old son is now at the stage in which he is narrowing his interests and is thrilled to have one handheld video game system.
+In contrast, my son is now at the stage in which he is narrowing his interests and is thrilled to just play video games.

 I think it is important to teach our children how to pick and choose a few special gifts they would like and to not go overboard.
 It is unnecessary and reduces the interest value of each toy very quickly.